 Biochemistry is the professional meeting point of chemistry and biology.
 It focuses on the chemical processes that happen naturally within living organisms – trying to solve biological problems through understanding chemical properties.

-Generally biochemists are working to optimise positive characteristics and decrease negative characteristics across a specific organism.
+Generally, biochemists are working to optimize positive characteristics and decrease negative characteristics across a specific organism.

-If working in industry (such as food, biotechnology, medical diagnostics or laboratory services), biochemists are typically working towards optimisation of a product.
+If working in an industry (such as food, biotechnology, medical diagnostics or laboratory services), biochemists are typically working towards optimization of a product.

 What Does a Biochemist do?